worthmine/Text-vCard-Precisely/README.md

 ### kind()

 To specify the kind of object the vCard represents.
+It's the new method from vCard4.0 but I don't care!

 ### sort_string()

 To specify the family name or given name text to be used for national-language-specific sorting of the FN and N types.
+**It's DEPRECATED from vCard4.0** Use SORT-AS param instead of it.
+The both are supported.

-## ArrayRef GETTERS/SETTERS
+## COMPLEX GETTERS/SETTERS

+They are based on Moose with coercion.
+So these methods accept not only Arrrayref[HashRef] but also ArrayRef[Str], HashRef or Str.
+Read source if you were confused.

 ### n()

 To specify the components of the name of the object the vCard represents.

-## COMPLEX GETTERS/SETTERS

-it's based on Moose with coercion.
-So These methods accept Arrrayref[HashRef] or HashRef.

 ### tel()